devora-as/rank-math-api-manager/README.md

 A: The plugin can be updated via the WordPress admin panel or by manually uploading a new version.

 **Q: Are there automatic updates?**
-A: Automatic updates from GitHub are planned for future versions.
+A: Automatic updates are not currently available.
+This feature will be implemented in a future version.

 **Q: How do I check if the plugin is working?**
 A: Test the API endpoint with a simple POST request to `/wp-json/rank-math-api/v1/update-meta`.